ricsxn/unlocker/README.md

 ### 6) Take care of accessibility privilege

-New mac OS releases, may require to enable **accessibility** to both the `terminal` (in case the unlocker is manually launched from the terminal) and `bash`.
+New mac OS releases, may require from **System Preferences** to enable: `Full Disk Access` and `Accessibility` privileges in **Security and Privacy/Privacy** for `/bin/bash` application.
+In case the unlocker is manually launched from the terminal, enable the same privileges for `Terminal` application.
-To allow these requests, it is necessary to lock the screen, use the device to unlock the machine, then login manually (because the unlocker will be halted), and follow the instructions provided by Mac OS to enable the **accessibility** privilege.
+Sometime the OS system will request to unlock automatically these privileges by follow the instructions provided by Mac OS attempting to use the utility but logging manually untile all necessary rights have been reached.
+However this procedure is not always successful.

 **Attention** To monitor `unlocker` daemon activity, it is possible to open MacOS `console` application, select the system.log and filter by `ùnlocker` keyword.
+It is also possible to log `launchd` activity activating commented lines into the `it.ricsxn.unlocker.plist` file.

 To monitor the `unlocker` internal activity, a log file named `unlocker.log` is generated.
 To configure the log behavior, just edit the file `logging.conf`.
-It is suggested to switch log levels to `INFO` rather than `DEBUG` which has to be used just for development purposes.
+It is suggested to switch log levels to `INFO` rather than the default `DEBUG` value, which has to be used just for development/debugging purposes.

-**Attention** IOS users may need to go on `Setting/Bluetooth` panel in order to make the device discoverable.
+**Attention** iOS users may need to go on `Setting/Bluetooth` panel in order to make the device discoverable.